merlin-network/nmtool/contrib/issue-stake-liquify/readme.md

 ```

 The above creates the following delegations:
-* Account 0 delegates 2,000 NEMO total; 1,000 NEMO to each validator
+* Account 0 delegates 2,000 FURY total; 1,000 FURY to each validator
-* Account 1 delegates 1M NEMO total; 800k to validator 0 and 200k to validator 1
+* Account 1 delegates 1M FURY total; 800k to validator 0 and 200k to validator 1

 ### Spam Delegations